bankrasrg/usbtc08/README.md

 ==

 First commit of a working version has been pushed to the repository.
 See [Issues](https://github.com/bankrasrg/usbtc08/issues) for changes/improvements that are still due.

-It appears that the cold-junction temperature is not available in streaming mode and needs to be read using the usbtc08.usb_tc08_get_single() function.
-This means that for repeated measurement of the cold-junction temperature, the data streaming of the active channels needs to be temporarily stopped.
-To be confirmed ...